-- 1. Complete and submit a College application for admission and provide proof of residency. - 2.
-Complete and submit a separate application for the IPP to the ASL/IPP Program Manager by August 1st (for Fall admission) and January 1st (for Spring admission).
-Applications can be found at: https://www.frederick.edu/programs/arts-humanities/sign-language-interpreter-preparatory-program.aspx. - 3.
+1. Complete and submit a separate application for the IPP to the ASL/IPP Program Manager in the IPP to t - 3.
 Submit official transcripts from all previously attended colleges and universities, and other forms of prior learning to Registration and Records by the deadline. - 4.
 Complete FCC assessment testing unless otherwise exempted. - 5.
 Arrange for an appointment with the ASL/IPP Program Manager (required).